Red X iconGreen tick iconYellow tick icon

 2. Structure of the Programme

-2. The distance programme shall be completed on a part-time basis, and requires a minimum of 24 months.
+A candidate for the degree shall normally follow a programme of study for not less than one year (12 months) of full-time study.
+The distance programme shall normally be completed on a part-time basis, requiring a minimum of 24 months.

-1. The project manuscript shall normally be reviewed by two examiners, to be determined by the Programme Co-ordinator.
+1. The applied project shall normally be assessed by the supervisor and one other internal examiner, to be determined by the Programme Co-ordinator.

 3. Where there is a disagreement over a final result, an independent moderator determined by the Programme Co-ordinator shall arrive at a decision.

-The degree may be awarded with distinction or with credit.
+The degree may be awarded with distinction or credit.

 The Pro-Vice-Chancellor (Commerce) may in exceptional circumstances approve a course of study which does not comply with these regulations.